 Here they can chat with some of the most famous Chianti Classico’s winemakers, as well as the novice ones.
 All topped up with live music, concerts, art shows, and other entertainment.
 Smaller in size compared to other wine festivals in the Chianti area, it makes it more manageable as it is certainly easier to navigate, as queues are shorter and one can enjoy a more intimate feel.

-Sitting on a hilltop, Panzano in Chianti is a scenic gem surrounded by olive groves, vineyards and rolling hills.
-Small and pristine, this authentic Tuscan hamlet is located on the picturesque Via Chiantigiana, halfway between Florence and Sienna, to be more precise.
-Modern in appearance, but ancient in foundation and with medieval origins, is certainly one of the many attractions in the well-renowned Chianti area.
+Sitting on a hilltop, Panzano in Chianti is a scenic gem, nearby olive groves, vineyards and rolling hills.
+Small and pristine, this authentic Tuscan hamlet is located on the picturesque Via Chiantigiana, halfway between Florence and Sienna.
+Modern in appearance, but ancient in foundation with medieval origins, is one of the many attractions in the Chianti area.

-During 13th and 15th centuries both Sienna and Florence tried to enlarge their territory, and many were the battles fought between the two cities in the area where Panzano in Chianti is located.
+During 13th and 15th centuries both Sienna and Florence tried to enlarge their territory.
+Many were the battles fought between the two cities in the area where Panzano in Chianti is located.
 For this reason, this charming Tuscan hilltop town was destroyed and rebuilt after each battle and was alternately under the Sienese and Florentine rule.

-These days, Panzano in Chianti has slowly outgrown the limitations of its original city walls and today new houses and buildings cascade down the hill right below the ancient city walls.
+These days, Panzano in Chianti has slowly outgrown the limitations of its original city walls.
+Today new houses and buildings cascade down the hill right below the ancient city walls.
 The town has a pretty laid-back vibe is also famous for its butchers.
-Many outdoor restaurants and cafes have found their home on the main square, Piazza Bucciarelli, where one can buy or sample interesting local wines and food.
+Many outdoor restaurants and cafes have found their home on the main square, Piazza Bucciarelli.
+There one can buy or sample interesting local speciality.